zhanghaocf/miniProgram_components/coolBanner/readme.txt

-the component will be finished tomorrow
+the component will be finished tomorrow£¡